webfactory/WebfactoryHttpCacheBundle/README.md

 ```

 Although this seems to be more code, we find it to be a good deal, as we separate the concerns better and encapsulate
-the tasks in a smaller units that are easier to understand and test.
+the tasks into smaller units that are easier to understand and test.
 Another advantage becomes obvious when we have
-another controller action that depends on an article for it's last modified date - we can reuse the ArticleVoter and
+another controller action that depends on an article for its last modified date - we can reuse the ArticleVoter and
 combine it with other Voters.